samyak1409/django/README.md

 - *And now max `x` posts will be visible on a single page, and other can be viewed on `?page=2` and so on.*

 #### 4. Like before (read comment of [#7.1](#1-using-djangos-builtin-login--logout-class-based-views-loginview-logoutview)), we only need to add template-part of pagination, i.e., links to go to other pages.
-- *(Implemented my own logic of what links should be shown.)*

 #### 5.

+## Additions I've done myself:

+1. Gave the website my own look, didn't copy Corey's frontend (mainly Header Navbar, Footer, and Post).

+2. Website's main navbar is not a good place to show `Log Out` link, moved it to the Profile page.
+(Putting it there was promoting the exit.)

+3. Implemented my own logic of links to what pages (pagination) should be shown.

 ## TODOs

-*Some features which were not covered in the tutorial but needs to be implemented.*
+*Some features which were not covered in the tutorials, but needs to be implemented.*

 1. Time should be displayed in local time.

 2. After updating the profile pic, old one should be deleted from the file system.

+3. Move user related links in the navbar to the right end, and put user profile img in place of "Your Profile".